 If you’re looking for other miniature game suggestions, I’d also point you in the direction of Frostgrave.
 A cross between a tabletop skirmish game and a game of D&D. Another set of rules that I really think is great is Dracula’s America.
 It can be used as a plain old Wild West skirmish game, or you can add in undead and other gribblies.
 Well worth it.

 I’ve also enjoyed Maelstrom’s Edge from Spiral Arm Studios.
 For me, it’s a cross between Warhammer 40K with rules and suppression closer to Bolt Action.
-The figures also look fantastic and are all made on hard plastic sprues.
+The figures also look fantastic and are all made on hard plastic sprues (and some newer figures in beautifully made resin).
 Even if you don’t play the game itself, the figures are fantastic for all sorts of Sci-Fi games.

 If you want to avoid painting, then try out X-Wing.
 The game is great.
 My young lad loves playing it.
 A simple star field mat underneat the figures and the game looks fantastic.
 However, as it’s from FFG, there seems to be a glut of cards for it, which makes it overwhelming.
 My son and I stick to low card count games, and some of the good fun scenarios included with the larger ships.

-Games Workshop have just produced a new game called Warhammer Underworlds: Shadespire.
+Games Workshop have produced a new game called Warhammer Underworlds: Shadespire.
 The models for it are great, as are the rules.
 Take a look at their site to get an idea of the game.
 So far, we’ve played a few games and really enjoyed it.
 Great to see nu-GW making some good choices.
+Edit: This has seemingly become a card chasing game in what amounts to limited edition releases.
+I lost interest.

 Enjoy the journey.